Special Issue "Total Synthesis of Marine Bioactive Natural Products"

 Dear Colleagues,

-Marine organisms have proven to be a rich and powerful source of bioactive natural products featuring impressive molecular architectures in terms of diversity and complexity and possessing a broad array of biological activities.
-With the importance and value of these natural products having become clear in biology and medicine, total synthesis has emerged as a scientific discipline which is becoming essential for the development of such secondary metabolites either as biological tools or as potential leads in medicine.
-The general problem that represents the scarcity and difficult access to marine natural products can be overcome via the practice of their total synthesis.
-In addition, total synthesis allows structural determination and access to analogues for drug discovery.
-Therefore, given the importance of total synthesis in the realm of marine natural products, this Special Issue will cover contributions in this area to reflect the major role of this discipline and the implications in the development of bioactive compounds of marine origin.
+Marine organisms have proven to be a rich and powerful source of bioactive natural products featuring diverse and complex molecular architectures and a broad array of biological activities.
+Since the importance and value of these natural products has become clear in biology and medicine, total synthesis is now essential for the development of such secondary metabolites, either as biological tools or as potential leads in medicine.
+The general problem that represents scarce and difficult-to-access marine natural products, as well as their structural determination, can be overcome via total synthesis.
+In addition, total synthesis and synthetic approaches, such as semisynthesis, allow access to analogues for structure–activity relationship (SAR) and drug discovery studies.
+Therefore, given the importance of this field, this Special Issue will cover total synthesis and the synthetic approaches to reflect the major role of this discipline and its implications in the development of bioactive compounds of marine origin.

 Prof. Dr. Francisco Sarabia